 Gert Oostindie (KITLV) published the book Soldaat in Indonesië [Soldier in Indonesia] (2015) based on research drawn from personal texts of Indië-veterans.
 Numerous publications by investigative journalists came out at the same time.
-The thesis De brandende kampongs van Generaal Spoor [The Burning Kampongs of General Spoor] (2016) by the Dutch-Swiss historian Rémy Limpach (NIMH) attracted even more attention.
+The thesis De brandende kampongs van Generaal Spoor [The burning kampongs of General Spoor] (2016) by the Dutch-Swiss historian Rémy Limpach (NIMH) attracted even more attention.
 After extensive investigation of source material, Limpach concluded that the use of extreme violence by Dutch military personnel against Indonesians was widespread, formed a structural part of the military operations by Dutch armed forces and, furthermore, was frequently covered up by military and civilian authorities.

-With reference to Limpach's conclusions and following questions addressed by Prime Minister Mark Rutte to Indonesian president Widodo – who stated that he had no objection to such research – the government decided at the end of 2016 to finance extensive and independent research into the decolonization war fought in Indonesia.
+With reference to Limpach's conclusions and following questions addressed by Prime Minister Mark Rutte to Indonesian president Widodo – who stated that he had no objection to such research – the government decided at the end of 2016 to finance extensive and independent research into the decolonisation war fought in Indonesia.
 The government asked KITLV, NIMH and NIOD to come up with a research proposal; the proposal submitted by the three institutes was subsequently honoured.

 b.
 What is the aim of this research and for whom is it intended?

 In general terms, it is important for each country to reflect on its past: what events preceded our present, what has shaped us into what we are?
 In recent decades, this has been discussed with increasing frequency in a broad social context, which has also focused more and more attention on colonial history – partly through migrants from the former colonies and their descendants – as a significant part of national history.
-Reflection on the decolonization war in Indonesia is part of this trend.
+Reflection on the decolonisation war in Indonesia is part of this trend.
 Therefore, broad research into this not only serves a scientific goal, but also a social one.

 The intention is to write a historiography that does justice to various perspectives and presents the period from 1945 to 1950 within its colonial context.
 The research has no involvement in (ongoing) lawsuits and claims for compensation.
 However, it will obviously explicitly raise questions of responsibility and blame – from the level of political decision-making to the level of individual acts of war.

 In addition to the scientific community, the outcomes of the research are primarily intended for Dutch society.
-This applies in particular to groups that feel closely tied to this history – such as people of Dutch East Indian or Moluccan descent, veterans and their children and grandchildren – but also to everyone who questions the colonial past of the Netherlands.
+This applies in particular to groups that feel closely tied to this history – such as people of Indonesian or Moluccan descent, veterans and their children and grandchildren – but also to everyone who questions the colonial past of the Netherlands.
 Some of the publications in this project will be in Indonesian or English and may therefore play a role in Indonesian reflections on this past; however, that is not an objective of the project.

 c.
 Isn’t this research much too late?

 Obviously, it would have been better if the research had started earlier, preferably when far more witnesses were still alive.
-Within the research programme, the Witnesses & Contemporaries sub-project focuses specifically on collecting the experiences of people who were involved who are still alive in the Netherlands, Indonesia and, potentially, other countries.
+Within the research programme, the Witnesses & Contemporaries projectfocuses specifically on collecting the experiences of people who were involved who are still alive in the Netherlands, Indonesia and, potentially, other countries.
 Oral or written testimonies that have already been recorded, such as the collections of the Oral History Project on Indonesia (Stichting Mondelinge Geschiedenis Indonesië, SMGI), the Interview Collection of Dutch Veterans (Interview Project Nederlandse Veteranen, IPNV) and the National Archives of Indonesia (Arsip Nasional Republik Indonesia, ANRI) are being surveyed and incorporated into the research.

 d.
 Have there not been enough investigations and publications already?